when things go wrong

 - How will your POS provider assist you in training your staff, remotely or in person?

-Many POS providers provide training during the initial commissioning of the POS system, but in time staff rotation causes progressive devolution of the required operational knowledge.
+Many providers of other popular POS systems for restaurants provide training during the initial commissioning of their POS system, but in time staff rotation causes progressive devolution of the required operational knowledge.
 Eventually this lost knowledge may create difficult to overcome bad habits which can affect the overall system performance.
 This situation can be avoided with a periodic re-training or presentations designed to refresh the critical aspects of daily system operations.

-Several POS companies offer group training sessions only in their offices, others expect the owner to be proficient in all aspects of the system after completion of on-line training and pass down this knowledge to staff without further help.
+Several companies providing other popular POS systems for restaurants and hospitality businesses offer group training sessions only in their offices, others expect the owner to be proficient in all aspects of the system after completion of on-line training and pass down this knowledge to staff without further help.
 In summary, you need to consider not only the availability of training but also the related costs and benefits.

 Is there an upgrade plan

-All professional POS software continuously evolves by reacting to any changes in business operations or the underlying hardware infrastructure.
+The best restaurant POS system software continuously evolves by reacting to any changes in business operations or the underlying hardware infrastructure.
 Your POS provider should take into account your wish list and continuously set out to deliver new updates to address not only the known problems but also feature requests.

 It is desirable for your POS system to be regularly updated and upgraded when necessary, thus the following question should be answered;